 A 2011 study in the Journal of Strength & Conditioning Research found that foam rolling had no positive effect on performance, but did manage to reduce the feeling of fatigue before a workout .

 A similar study in 2014 also found a reduction in muscular fatigue, but also found no improvement in gym performance .

 A reduction in post-exercise muscular fatigue seems to be a definite benefit of foam rolling.

 Whether foam rolling reduces pain and stiffness is less certain, though there does seem to be quite a lot of evidence to support this.
 The reduction of DOMS is also up for debate.

-At the end of the day, using a foam roller post exercise appears to leave your muscles feeling less stiff and less fatigued, but there is no evidence that this improves gym performance.
+At the end of the day, using a foam roller post-exercise appears to leave your muscles feeling less stiff and less fatigued.
+However, there is no evidence that this improves gym performance.

 Does Foam Rolling Increase Mobility?

 Whether foam rollers can or cannot increase mobility is a matter of what you define as mobility.
 If we are talking about mobility immediately after an intense workout, then you could make a case for this.

 By reducing post-exercise soreness and fatigue in the muscles your mobility the next day may be slightly improved (though your performance will be unaffected).